GeorgiNedyalkov/node-express-tutirial/store-api/starter/README.md

 - Set up two routes: get all products and static

 5. Import express async errors package to eliminate wrapping or writting async functions for middlewares

+6. Create a Model and Schema

+- Import mongoose
+- Create product schema with properties and validations